Voice Infrastructure

 Yes — non-negotiable for production AI voice.
 Media streams (Twilio Media Streams, Telnyx Media Streaming, equivalent at other providers) push raw audio frames from the SIP call to your STT/LLM stack in real time.
 Without media streams, the SIP trunk only handles call control (setup, teardown, DTMF) and your AI agent can't actually hear the caller or speak back.
 Providers without good media streams support (RingCentral SIP Station, voip.ms, 8x8) are functionally not viable for AI voice deployments.

-If you have engineering bandwidth and want maximum flexibility, assemble: pick Telnyx/SignalWire for SIP, GPT-4.1 or Claude 4.6 Sonnet for LLM, Deepgram or AssemblyAI for STT, ElevenLabs or Cartesia for TTS, and orchestrate via Vapi or Retell.
+If you have engineering bandwidth and want maximum flexibility, assemble: pick Telnyx/SignalWire for SIP, a leading LLM for reasoning, Deepgram or AssemblyAI for STT, ElevenLabs or Cartesia for TTS, and orchestrate via Vapi or Retell.
 Realistic cost: $0.10–$0.18/min all-in, plus 6–10 engineering weeks to build.
 If you want production AI voice in days not months, use a bundled platform: Ringlyn AI at $0.09/min bundles SIP + media streams + DIDs + STIR/SHAKEN + branded caller ID + LLM + STT + TTS + CRM integration.
 The bundle is typically cheaper than assembly once engineering time is factored in.